 While the virus was new to Western medicine when it was discovered in the U.S., researchers realized later that Navajo medical traditions describe a similar illness, and linked the disease to mice.

-During a typical flu season, up to 650,000 people worldwide will die from the illness, according to WHO.
-But occasionally, when a new flu strain emerges, a pandemic results with a faster spread of disease and, often, higher mortality rates.
+During a typical flu season, up to 650,000 people worldwide will die from the illness, according to WHO (opens in new tab).
+But occasionally, when a new flu strain emerges, a pandemic results in a faster spread of disease and, often, higher mortality rates.

 "I think that it is possible that something like the 1918 flu outbreak could occur again," Muhlberger said.
 "If a new influenza strain found its way in the human population, and could be transmitted easily between humans, and caused severe illness, we would have a big problem."

-Dengue sickens 100 to 400 million people a year, according to WHO.
-Although the mortality rate for dengue fever is lower than some other viruses, at around 1%, the virus can cause an Ebola-like disease called dengue hemorrhagic fever, and that condition has a mortality rate of 20% if left untreated.
+According to WHO (opens in new tab), dengue infects 100 to 400 million people a year although dengue fever has a lower mortality rate than some other viruses, at around 1%, the virus can cause an Ebola-like disease called dengue hemorrhagic fever, which has a mortality rate of 20% if left untreated.
 "We really need to think more about dengue virus because it is a real threat to us," Muhlberger said.

 Two vaccines are now available to protect children from rotavirus, the leading cause of severe diarrheal illness among babies and young children.
 The virus can spread rapidly, through what researchers call the fecal-oral route (meaning that small particles of feces end up being consumed).

 Although children in the developed world rarely die from rotavirus infection, the disease is a killer in the developing world, where rehydration treatments are not widely available.

 The WHO estimates that worldwide, there are more than 25 million outpatient visits and two million hospitalizations each year due to rotavirus infections.
 Countries that have introduced the vaccine have reported sharp declines in rotavirus hospitalizations and deaths.